Select any two GPUs for comparison

 In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GTX 750 are massively better than the Nvidia GeForce GT 230.

-The GeForce GTX 750 has a 350 MHz higher core clock speed and 8 more Render Output Units than the GeForce GT 230.
-This results in the GeForce GTX 750 providing 13.6 GPixel/s better pixeling performance.
+The GeForce GTX 750 has a 370 MHz higher core clock speed than the GeForce GT 230 and the same number of Render Output Units.
+This results in the GeForce GTX 750 providing 5.9 GPixel/s better pixeling performance.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.

 The GeForce GTX 750 was released over three years more recently than the GeForce GT 230, and so the GeForce GTX 750 is likely to have far better driver support, meaning it will be much more optimized and ultimately superior to the GeForce GT 230 when running the latest games.

-The GeForce GTX 750 has 62.4 GB/sec greater memory bandwidth than the GeForce GT 230, which means that the memory performance of the GeForce GTX 750 is much better than the GeForce GT 230.
+The GeForce GTX 750 has 22.4 GB/sec greater memory bandwidth than the GeForce GT 230, which means that the memory performance of the GeForce GTX 750 is slightly better than the GeForce GT 230.

-The GeForce GTX 750 has 576 Shader Processing Units and the GeForce GT 230 has 48.
-The GeForce GTX 750 having 528 better shader performance and an altogether better performance when taking into account other relevant data means that the GeForce GTX 750 delivers a massively smoother and more efficient experience when processing graphical data than the GeForce GT 230.
+The GeForce GTX 750 has 512 Shader Processing Units and the GeForce GT 230 has 48.
+However, the actual shader performance of the GeForce GTX 750 is 691.2.
+The GeForce GTX 750 having 643.2 better shader performance and an altogether better performance when taking into account other relevant data means that the GeForce GTX 750 delivers a significantly smoother and more efficient experience when processing graphical data than the GeForce GT 230.

 The GeForce GTX 750 transistor size technology is 27 nm (nanometers) smaller than the GeForce GT 230.
 This means that the GeForce GTX 750 is expected to run slightly cooler and achieve higher clock frequencies than the GeForce GT 230.